wein.plus

 Bagrina

-The white grape variety originates from the border region Romania/Serbia or former Yugoslavia/Hungary; the historical landscape Banat at the Balkans.
-There are about 60 synonyms, which testify the great age and the (once) wide distribution of the vine, especially in the eastern states.
-Some of them are Hellrothe Müllerrebe, Ungarstock (Germany, Austria); Bagrena, Bagrina Crvena, Bagrina Krajinska, Bragina Rara, Bagrina Rošie, Červená Dinka, Chervená Dinka, Crvena Dinka, Turska Ružica (Croatia, Montenegro, Serbia); Bagrina Rara, Braghina, Braghinâ, Braghinâ Albă, Braghinâ Deasa, Braghină de Drăgăsani, Braghină Rosie Rara, Vulpe Roşie Bătută(Moldova, Romania); Törökdinka, Vörös Dinka (Hungary).
+The white grape variety originates from the border region of Romania/Serbia and the former Yugoslavia/Hungary; the historical landscape of Banat in the Balkans.
+There are around 60 synonyms that testify to its great age and once widespread distribution in the eastern states.
+Some of these are Hellrothe Müllerrebe, Ungarstock (Germany, Austria); Bagrena, Bagrina Crvena, Bagrina Krajinska, Bragina Rara, Bagrina Rošie, Červená Dinka, Chervená Dinka, Crvena Dinka, Turska Ružica (Croatia, Montenegro, Serbia); Bagrina Rara, Braghina, Braghinâ, Braghinâ Albă, Braghinâ Deasa, Braghină de Drăgăsani, Braghină Rosie Rara, Vulpe Roşie Bătută(Moldova, Romania); Törökdinka, Vörös Dinka (Hungary).

 Voices of our members